Huotes/CommitMaker/README.md

 Chuck Norris doesn't wash his clothes.
 He disembowels them.

 Crop circles are Chuck Norris' way of telling the world that sometimes corn needs to lie down.

+Staring at Chuck Norris for extended periods of time without proper eye protection will cause blindess, and possibly foot sized brusies on the face.